 16. Subject Access Requests and the right to data portability

-Individuals have the right to request to see or receive copies of any information the College holds about them, and in certain circumstances to have that data provided in a structured, commonly used and machine readable format so it can be forwarded to another data controller.
+Individuals have the right to request to see or receive copies of any information the College holds about them, and in certain circumstances to have that data provided in a structured, commonly used and machine-readable format so it can be forwarded to another data controller.
 The College must respond to these requests within four weeks.
-It is a personal criminal offence to delete relevant personal data after a subject access request has been received.

-Individuals receiving a subject access request must notify the Registrar immediately.
+Individuals receiving a subject access request must notify the Academic Registrar immediately.

 17. Right to erasure, to restrict processing, to rectification and to object